michaelxflow/Active-Directory-Config/README.md

 <h2>Deployment and Configuration Steps</h2>

 - Create Virtual Network and Virtual Machines in Microsoft Azure
-- setup of domain controller and a client desktop vitual machine
+- Setup of domain controller and a client desktop vitual machine
 - Configure DNS settings to connect both desktops for remote access
-- ping to the dns server with powershell to ensure connection
+- Ping to the dns server with powershell to ensure connection
--
+- Install Active Directory on virtual machine
+- Create a Domain User for Active Directory
+- Add additional users with a script in Powershell

 <h2>Azure Virtual Machine Steps!</h2>